clef-lilas/clef-lilas.github.io/index.md

 __Please register with CLEF 2020 until Sunday, 26 April 2020 at [http://clef2020-labs-registration.dei.unipd.it/index.php](http://clef2020-labs-registration.dei.unipd.it/index.php)__

 * 26 April 2020: Registration for the Lab (contact us, if this is an issue to you)
-* 24 May 2020: Submission of Participant Papers
+* 17 July 2020: Submission of Participant Papers
-* 14 June 2020: Notification of Acceptance Participant Papers
+* 14 August 2020: Notification of Acceptance Participant Papers
-* 28 June 2020: Camera Ready Copy of Participant Papers
+* 28 August 2020: Camera Ready Copy of Participant Papers
-* 17-22 July 2020: CEUR-WS Working Notes Preview for Checking by Authors

 For further details, please refer to the [CLEF 2020 schedule](https://clef2020.clef-initiative.eu/index.php?page=Pages/schedule.html)